-DLA Piper Australia is part of DLA Piper, a global law firm operating through a number of separately constituted and regulated legal entities which provide legal and other client services in accordance with the relevant laws of the jurisdictions in which they respectively operate.
-DLA Piper Australia is a professional services business which predominantly employs professionally qualified and highly skilled people.
+DLA Piper International LLP and DLA Piper UK LLP are part of DLA Piper, a global law firm operating through a number of separately constituted and regulated legal entities which provide legal and other client services in accordance with the relevant laws of the jurisdictions in which they respectively operate.
+DLA Piper is a professional services business which predominantly employs professionally qualified and highly skilled people.
 Further information about the DLA Piper global law firm, including information on the countries in which we operate, can be found on our website here.